Chase Payment Solutions

 Transaction pricing starts at 2.9% + $0.25 but may be lower for higher-volume merchants.
 Accounts are governed by month-to-month contracts.

-Chase Merchant Services integrates with hundreds of third-party software solutions.
+Chase Payment Solutions integrates with hundreds of third-party software solutions.
 To take advantage of them, simply add Chase payments to your existing online store.
-Notable integrations include:

 - BigCommerce.
 BigCommerce is one of the top e-commerce alternatives to Shopify, so if you’re in the market for a new place to sell your wares or services online, this integration is worth a closer look.
-Set up your new BigCommerce store through Chase Merchant Services and begin accepting Chase payments to qualify for three months of BigCommerce at no cost (after a 15-day free trial).
-Transaction pricing begins at 2.9% + $0.25 per transaction, but lower pricing may be available based on volume.
+Set up your new BigCommerce store through Chase Payment Solutions and begin accepting Chase payments to qualify for three months of BigCommerce at no cost (after a 15-day free trial).
+Transaction pricing begins at 2.9% + $0.30 per transaction, but lower pricing may be available based on volume.

 - FreshBooks.
 FreshBooks Premium is the most generous paid plan from FreshBooks, a leading cloud accounting software program with integrated online payments and professional-grade invoicing capabilities.
-Chase Merchant Services clients automatically get two months’ free access to FreshBooks Premium upon opening a FreshBooks account.
+Chase Payment Solutions clients automatically get two months’ free access to FreshBooks Premium upon opening a FreshBooks account.

 - Joist.
 Joist is an all-in-one solution for contractors, tradespeople, and construction firms.
 Its capabilities include custom estimates and invoices, integrated payment processing, and project management.